smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ### SmartCity Application Deployment
-#### Prepare SmartCity Images, Helm Chart and Override Profiles
+#### Preparing SmartCity Images, Helm Chart and Overriding Profiles
-On the OpenNESS EMCO cluster. follow the guidance and commands as below:
+On the OpenNESS EMCO cluster. follow the guidance and commands as mentioned below:
    ```shell
    #Install cmake and m4 tools if not installed already
    yum install cmake m4 -y